francisduvivier/aoc-discord-notifier-bot/README.md

-# :star2::star2::star2: Private Leaderboard Discord Bot for Advent of Code :star2::star2::star2: (Runs on Raspberry Pi Zero)
+# :star2:Private Leaderboard Discord Bot for Advent of Code :star2:

 This is a simple Discord bot written in JavaScript for Node.js that posts to a Discord channel when the stars or the score on a private leaderboard have changed.
 The [bot](src/bot.js) will call